neopass/neopass/README.md

 - [Password strength](#the-evaluation-chain)
 - [Passphrase support](#passphrase-detection)

-"One of the most exiting packages on npm!" - _nobody_
+"One of the most exciting packages on npm!" - _nobody_

 "Does anyone really need a password framework?" - _somebody_